 The best writing course for your needs is determined through a combination of ACT English or SAT Critical Reading scores and your score on the Writing Placement Test.
-We recommend that you take English Placement Assessment as soon as possible; however, the assessment should be completed at least 14 days before your orientation/registration in order to complete the evaluation in time for you to be given a schedule at orientation.
+We recommend completing the Writing Placement Test as soon as possible; at least 10 days before your orientation/registration in order to complete the evaluation in time for you to be given a schedule at orientation.

 *Your English course placement will be based on your highest ACT/SAT scores.
 Non-native students scoring a 30 or 40 on the Writing Placement test will be given a final placement assessment on the first day of class.

 If you have earned credit for ENG 1100 through dual enrollment, AP, PSEO, or transfer credits, you are not required to take the Writing Placement Test.
 Be sure to verify equivalency and document requirements with your academic advisor.